Messi-Q/GraphDeeSmartContract/README.md

 ### Dataset
 For original dataset, please turn to the dataset [repo](https://github.com/Messi-Q/Smart-Contract-Dataset).

-The train data after normalization:
+The normalized train data can be found in `training_data/REENTRANCY_CORENODES_1671`, `REENTRANCY_FULLNODES_1671`

-`training_data/REENTRANCY_CORENODES_1671`, `REENTRANCY_FULLNODES_1671`
+Note that the instruction of constructing the dataset can be found in the [GraphLearning](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets), and the `XXX_node_attributes` can be obtained using our designed [tools](https://github.com/Messi-Q/GraphFeatureExtractor).

 ### Reference
 1. A fraction of the code reuses the code of [graph_unet](https://github.com/bknyaz/graph_nn).
 2. Thomas N. Kipf, Max Welling, Semi-Supervised Classification with Graph Convolutional Networks, ICLR 2017.